“We aim above the mark to hit the mark”.

 A measurable goal would be to, “Record monthly or weekly videos in German to track process or maybe even simple tick boxes within a journal”

 When you identify goals that are most important to you, you begin to figure out the ways you can make them become a reality.
 You develop the right attitudes and abilities to reach them.
-You can attain almost any goal you set your mind upon providing you plan your steps wisely and establish a time frame that will allow you to carry out those steps.
+You can attain almost any goal you set your mind to providing you plan your steps wisely and establish a time frame that will allow you to carry out those steps.
 Goals that may have seemed out of reach eventually get closer and become attainable especially if you break them down into smaller manageable chunks.
 To make goals attainable I would highly encourage you to think about accountability.
 I am part of this fabulous super supportive language goal setting network called #CleartheList (external link).
 We share our goals on a monthly basis and this has really helped me to stay on track of my language learning and if I do start to fall off track I know they have my back just like I have their backs.

 “Aim for the sky and you’ll reach the ceiling.